uber/piranha/generic/README.md

 The fact that `R2` has to be applied to the enclosing node where `R1` was applied, is expressed by specifying the `edges.toml` file.

-To define how these cleanup rules should be chained, one needs to specify edges (in `edges.toml` file) between the groups and (or) individual rules.
+To define how these cleanup rules should be chained, one needs to specify edges (e.g. the `cleanup_rules/java/edges.toml` file) between the groups and (or) individual rules.
 The edges can be labelled as `ANCESTOR`, `METHOD`, `CLASS` or `GLOBAL`.
 * An `ANCESTOR` edge implies that after Piranha applies the `"from"` rule to update the node `n1` in the AST to node `n2`, Piranha tries to apply `"to"` rules on any ancestor of `"n2"` (e.g. `R1` -> `R2`, `R2` -> `R3`, `R3` -> `R4`)
 * A `METHOD` edge implies that after Piranha applies the `"from"` rule to update the node `n1` in the AST to node `n2`, Piranha tries to apply `"to"` rules within the enclosing method's body. (e.g. `R0` -> `R1`)